jaromtia/Great-Vault/06 - nodes/AES.md

 Advanced Encryption Standard

 AES is the encryption algorithm providing confidentiality.
+Useful for [[Data at rest]]